 The cost of replacing a complete set of tires is highly variable.
 Many factors affect the average cost of tire replacement, including the brand, the type, and the size of the tire.
 On top of this, there are other things to consider like installation fees, service fees, disposal fees, and additional add-on fees.

 Read on because I will provide you with helpful information that you must know before you replace your tires.
-I would give you an idea of the different costs you will incur.
-I will also talk a little about the ideal time to replace your tires.
+I will give you an idea of the different costs you will incur.
+I will also talk about the ideal time to replace your tires.

 Types of Cost You Incur When Replacing Tires

 Generally, you can choose to install inexpensive tires that range from $50 to $100 or around $400 for the complete set plus the add-on charges.
 You can also get moderately priced tires that range from $100 to $300 or about $900 for all four tires plus the other fees.

 If you want to get premium tires, the price ranges from $300 to $1000 each – you can do the math.

 Like the cost of the tire, installation charges also vary.
 The rough estimate is $15 to $45, depending on the rim size.
 Yes, the size of the tires to mount also matters.